solargrammars/solargrammars.github.io/_drafts/color-gates.md

 Here, we have the description `vanilla cream`.
-The ultimate goal is to obtain a vector representation for the whole description that can be fed into a linear layer to generate the color tuple (as a RGB vector).
+The ultimate goal is to obtain a vector representation for the whole description that can be fed into a linear layer to generate the color tuple (as a RGB or Lab color vector).
 We can do that by processing  each word at a time and then aggregate the word level features vectors.
 That can be done summing or averaging them, or, if we care about the ordering and dependency between tokens (we should), we could use a word level